AdoNunes/DiscordAlertsTrader/README.md

 provides live quotes to see actual alert profits (rather than prices stated in the alert), and can trigger an alert to open long or short a position, close it or update exits (target profit, stop loss).

-Trades are done through APIs of TDAmeritrade (full functionality), eTrade (long positions for now) or webull (long, no OCO, not trailing stops).
+Trades are done through APIs of TDAmeritrade (full functionality), eTrade (either a PT or SL order) or webull (either a PT or SL order, not trailing stops).
 If no brokerage API key is provided, it will just print the discord messages and track the analysts' portfolio.
 With an API key, it will track the current price of the alerts, besides executing trades.